 Principles of professional and custom dressmaking designed for the non-major.
 Pattern and fabric selection, alterations and fitting, and basic techniques will be given to develop individual skills.
+One garment will be constructed.

 65b CLOTHING CONSTRUCTION (1)

 Prerequisite: 65a or consent of instructor.